Tong-Chen/tong-chen.github.com/_posts/2014-08-19-GSEA-usages.md

 d	1	2	3	4	5	6
 ```

-The program [transfernormalexprmatrixforgsea.py](https://github.com/tong-chen/ngs/blob/master/transfernormalexprmatrixforgsea.py) will help to transfer expression matrix to generate `gct` and `cls` file for gsea usages. the program has deatiled description for input and output file format.
+The program [transfernormalexprmatrixforgsea.py](https://github.com/tong-chen/ngs/blob/master/transfernormalexprmatrixforgsea.py) will help to transfer expression matrix to generate `gct` and `cls` file for gsea usages.

-Run this script using sample data as showed below:
+Run this script using sample data as showed below (Please refer to the program for deatiled description of input and output files.):

 ```bash
 #transfer test.a